2020

 Albums can be a fantastic way of exploring new pieces.
 Whether you choose the works of one composer or decide that a wider selection of styles is more appropriate, there’s plenty to entice us away from the syllabus.
 Here is my pick of albums around Grade 5 level.
 Unbeaten Tracks for Flute and Piano (edited…

-• Let’s Hear it for the Women!
-Five Essential Flute Works by Female Composers
+• Four Essential Flute Works by Female Composers

 I wanted to write a blog post to celebrate the talents of five ladies who have written some wonderful flute music for us.
 Music to gladden the heart and lift the spirits!
 Sonata No 1 for Flute and Piano by Eugénie R Rocherelle It’s great to find a piece of new music of a medium…